Table of Contents

 Medicaid is a nationwide, federal program created to provide medical care and insurance to individuals and families that can not afford it 100% on their own.
-In order to qualify for Medicaid, specific financial and other eligibility requirements must be met.
-Individuals who want ot use NH Medicaid to help cover the cost of addiction treatment can do so at Live Free Recovery Center.
-That’s because Live Free Recovery accepts NH Medicaid.
+In order to qualify for NH Medicaid health plan, specific financial and other eligibility requirements must be met.
+Individuals who want ot use New Hampshire Medicaid to help cover the cost of addiction treatment can do so at Live Free Recovery Center.
+That’s because Live Free Recovery accepts New Hampshire Medicaid.

-Similar to Medicaid, Medicare can help cover everything from routine doctor’s office visits and check-ups, to long-term healthcare for the elderly and disabled.
+Similar to Medicaid, Medicare beneficiaries can help cover everything from routine doctor’s office visits and check-ups, to long-term health care services and Medical Assistance for the elderly and disabled.
 It can even help cover expenses related to mental health and addiction treatment.

-When it comes to NH Medicaid, the following addiction treatment programs can be covered either partially or in full:
+When it comes to New Hampshire Medicaid, the following addiction treatment programs can be covered either partially or in full:

 - Family counseling and therapy